learn-co-curriculum/react-hooks-redux-combine-reducers/README.md

 the key of authors.
 Similarly the `authorsReducer()` only receives as its state argument the value of `state.authors`, in other words the authors array.

-So examining the `authorsReducer()`, we see that we no longer retrieve the list of authors with a call to `state.authors`, but can access the list of authors simply by calling `state`.
+If we examine the `authorsReducer()`, we see that we no longer retrieve the list of authors with a call to `state.authors`, but can access the list of authors simply by calling `state`.